|SCIENTIFIC DISCIPLINARY SECTOR||GEO/12|

 The coexistence of the two objectives mentioned is justified by two observations supported by experience: (1) it is not possible to teach probability and statistics without having the possibility to use computational tools for the practical solution of realistic problems; (2) it is not possible to learn how to program a computer without having real problems to face and solve.
 The ambition of the course is therefore to translate these two weaknesses into a strength.

-Lectures on the blackboard using slides.
+Lectures: on the blackboard using projections

 Fundamentals.
 Events and sample space; probability: fundamental definitions and theorems; conditional and compound probability;

 Random variables.
 Probability distribution; probability function (of a discrete random variable); probability density (of a continuous random variable); expected value; statistical moments of a random variable; linear transformations of random variables; non-linear transformations of random variables;

 Models of random variables.
 Normal, uniform, log-normal distribution; Rayleigh, Wibull.

 Successions of random variables.
 Bernoulli sequence, binomial distribution, geometric model.
 Average return period.